• Skip to primary navigation

 Head Toss and Tongue Click in Balkan

-The Tongue Click was an annoying gesture that I experienced often while in Bosnia and Croatia.
+The Tongue Click was an annoying and confusing gestures that I experienced often while in Bosnia and Croatia.

 It’s common in Balkan, Turkey and to some extent Greece, and can be difficult to understand at first.